 Each card is worth a certain number of points.
 All cards 2 through to 10 are worth the point value displayed.
 The Jack, Queen and King are worth 10 points, and the Ace is worth 1 point or 11 points depending on what the hand requires.

 Players have a series of moves available to them in game once they have received their cards.
 These moves follow a sequential order.

 - A player can be satisfied with their hand value and stand.

-- A player can Double Down, meaning that he doubles his initial wager and receives only one more card.
+- A player can Double Down, meaning that they double their initial wager and receive only one more card.

 - Players may also potentially split their hand.
 This can be done if a player has a pair of cards, usually a pair of 10’s.
 The split cards then each receive a single card and each set is essentially a separate hand.
-It should be noted that a Blackjack in a split does not count as a true Blackjack.
-There are many rule variations online when it comes to splitting so always make sure to read what your particular favourite Blackjack game state about their rules.
+It should be noted that a hand of 21 in a split does not count as a true Blackjack.
+There are many rule variations online when it comes to splitting, so always make sure to read what your particular version of the game states about the rules.

 - Finally, a player may surrender.
 This option will only be available to players after they have received their first two cards.
 In games that allow the surrender option you will get half your wager paid back to you.

-As we said, a Blackjack game can be played with anywhere between 1 and 8 decks.
-Generally speaking, most online Blackjack games use 4 to 8 decks in their shuffles.
-You will find single deck Blackjack games but they often feature quite tightened rules to avoid players taking advantage.
+A Blackjack game can be played with anywhere between 1 and 8 decks.
+Generally speaking, most online games use 4 to 8 decks.
+You will find single deck games, but they often feature quite strict rules to avoid players taking advantage.

 - 8 decks – 0.65%